-- Govroam Wi-Fi service - The steps involved in establishing an Govroam Wi-Fi service are: - Enabling 802.1X on your Access Points or Wireless LAN Controllers - Peering APs/WLC with your ORPS (ORPS are RADIUS servers to APs and APs are RADIUS clients of ORPS) - Set up radios and wireless LAN RF bands to be used for each standard, define WLANs, enable WPA2/AES cipher - Setup Govroam SSID - Govroam VLAN setup - Configure authenticated user connection policy VLAN connection/dynamic VLAN assignment - Tune EAP timers, RADIUS server timeout and other WLAN parameters addition be provided over wired infrastructure.
+- Govroam Wi-Fi service - The steps involved in establishing an Govroam Wi-Fi service are: - Enabling 802.1X on your Access Points or Wireless LAN Controllers - Peering APs/WLC with your ORPS (ORPS are RADIUS servers to APs and APs are RADIUS clients of ORPS) - Set up radios and wireless LAN RF bands to be used for each standard, define WLANs, enable WPA2/AES cipher - Setup Govroam SSID - Govroam VLAN setup - Configure authenticated user connection policy VLAN connection/dynamic VLAN assignment - Tune EAP timers, RADIUS server timeout and other WLAN parameters

+Most organisations provide Govroam over a Wi-Fi service although Govroam may alternatively or in addition be provided over wired infrastructure.
 Wi-Fi is typically the 'front-end' by which most users would prefer to connect, since this supports the laptop, tablet and smartphone devices that are most popular with users.